MoxAlehin/ColorRamp/README.md

 In modes like `Hide Pins (Distributed)` and `Show Color Pins (Distributed)`, the positions of the color points are automatically distributed evenly between 0 and 1.
 This feature is useful for creating smooth, evenly spaced gradients without the need for manual position adjustments.
 In other modes, such as `Show Position Pins` or `Show All Pins`, you can manually specify the position of each color point for finer control over the gradient's shape.

+For predictable behavior, the positions of the points need to follow one another, meaning the position of each subsequent point must be greater than the previous one.